camwestwood/xapi/generic/login.md

 ```

 ### Object Entity
 The Object for Login Statements identifies what is being logged in to.
-It uses the Jisc Profile common entity [ObjectA](../common_structures.md#objecta),
+It uses the Jisc Profile common entity [ObjectA](../common_structures.md#objecta).

+Different application types should use the relevant type, as defined on the [vocabularies](/vocabulary.md#activity-types) page

 #### Object Entity properties:
 <table>